Momad-Y/OptiCompanion/README.md

 ## What is OptiCompanion?

-OptiCompanion is a mobile accessibility companion that combines on‑device computer vision with high‑quality text‑to‑speech.
+OptiCompanion is a mobile accessibility companion designed for blind and visually impaired people that combines on‑device computer vision with high‑quality text‑to‑speech.

 -   **Object Recognition**: Uses a TensorFlow Lite model to identify common objects from the device camera and announces the top detections.
 -   **Document Reading**: Opens PDFs/eBooks, extracts text, and reads it using a configurable TTS engine.